-Coffee Day Enterprises on Wednesday reported a multi-fold jump in consolidated net profit at Rs 1,567.20 crore for the June quarter, helped by an exceptional gain from stake sale in IT firm Mindtree.
+Coffee Day Enterprises on Wednesday reported multi-fold jump in consolidated net profit at Rs 1,567.20 crore for the June quarter of the ongoing financial year, helped by an exceptional gain from sale of stake in IT firm Mindtree.

 Revenue from operations was down at Rs 941.69 crore during the period under review as against Rs 966.04 crore in the same period of the previous fiscal.

 "EBITDA for the period Q1FY'20 includes exceptional gain amounting to Rs 1,777 crore and PAT for the period Q1FY'20 includes exceptional gain amounting to Rs 1,659 crore primarily on account of sale of equity stake held in Mindtree," the company said.

 Total expenses were at Rs 1,144.60 crore during the period as against Rs 981.16 crore earlier, up 16.65 per cent.

 Revenue from coffee and related business was at Rs 459.68 crore in the June quarter, down 2.57 per cent as against Rs 471.85 crore in the year-ago period.

 Revenue from integrated multimodal logistics segment was at Rs 362.07 crore during the period as against Rs 323.51 crore in June quarter 2018.